-'''

-• option (str) - Name of the option to set.

-'''

-• value (str) - The value to set the option to.
+- option (str) Name of the option to set. - value (str) The value to set the option to.

-opengl.get_option(option: str) \rightarrow str
+openql.get_option(option: str) \rightarrow str

 Returns the current value for a global option.
 Use print_options() to get a list of all available options.